dgitty/exploratory-web-science/README.md

 # exploratory-web-science
 Exploring the world wide web using python

 Note: Each section corresponds to a subfolder.
 Some data visualizations were created using R. Content derived from coursework completed during grad school.
-A lot of content hsd been intentionally excluded as to not provide the answer to the public.
+A lot of content has been intentionally excluded as to not provide the answer to the public.

 ## Web Crawl